In your graduate courses, your instructor will provide you with information on obtaining the books and articles required for your course.

 You are responsible for obtaining your own textbooks.
 You can purchase books from Amazon or other retail booksellers of your choice, or directly from the publisher.
 Many books are available in both print and e-book editions.

-In order to avoid delivery issues resulting from shipping delays, we highly recommend that you order your textbooks as soon as possible after registering for your course(s).
+- Don't wait - Buy your books early!
+In order to avoid potential delivery issues resulting from shipping delays, we highly recommend that you order your textbooks as soon as possible after registering for your course(s).

-Articles will be available electronically through your courses’ Moodle pages.
+Journal articles will be provided electronically through your courses’ Moodle pages.

 For some courses, instructors may list additional books, articles or other documents as supplementary material that cover specific topics in more depth.
 You may also want to undertake your own research in your fields of interest.
 Options for obtaining additional material: